softaria/semantic-math-editor/README.md

 # semantic-math-editor

-ATTENTION - the project is not yet ready.
+ATTENTION - the project publication is not yet ready.
 Work in progress.

 Editing math formulas on the web